Will0mane/Will0mane/README.md

 I'm Will0mane!
 A Java addicted Enderman that works on [@CoralMC-It](https://github.com/CoralMC-It) as a Sr. Developer

 ### Suggestion
 Look at my public repositories and the pinned ones!
-(They are very beatiful 😎)
+(They are very beautiful 😎)

 ### Contact Me
 If you want to contact me, you can text me on Discord @will0mane!